 N.B.
 Do not purchase The Legal Environment of Business: A Managerial and Regulatory Perspective, 3rd Ed.
 CreateSpace (2011).

 I may assign additional materials for use in our course.
 I will post links to those materials in advance in the Course Schedule.
 Please check the syllabus regularly for updates.

 Since you have reviewed my Course Policies, you are already familiar with my expectations about the use of technology in my courses.
 Your participation in this course will require you to engage with a number of different digital platforms.
+Be sure to carefully review the materials included in Writing on a Digital Platform and Writing and Research.
 Our communication and collaboration platform will be Slack.
 If you need to reach me or have a question, please DM in Slack.
 We use Slack video for our virtual office hours on Tuesday mornings.
 You will prepare your writing assignments using digital platforms that will allow you to incorporate multimedia that will enhance your text based content.
 You will use resources as varied as a search engine (Google, DuckDuckGo or Bing) and also the resources available from our own Walsh Library.

 You are responsible for “figuring it out” when it comes to the “how to” aspects of a project.
 If you don’t know how to do something … “Google” it!

 Many of my students have told me that “figuring it out” was both an unexpected and beneficial experience and a critical learning outcome.